CoinSpot Cryptocurrency Exchange

-VeChain is a Chinese cryptocurrency that was developed in 2015.
-This blockchain platform is designed to enhance and revolutionise supply chain management by making it easy to track the entire lifecycle of a product, allowing retailers and consumers to quickly verify the quality and authenticity of just about anything they buy.
+VeChain is a cryptocurrency that was founded in 2015.
+This blockchain platform is intended to help enhance and revolutionize supply chain management by making it easy to track the entire lifecycle of a product, allowing retailers and consumers to quickly verify the quality and authenticity of just about anything they buy.

-For more information on how to buy VeChain Ethereum tokens (VEN) and how VeChain works, read on.
+For more information on how to buy VeChain tokens (VET) and how VeChain works, read on.

 Step 1.
-Create an account on a cryptocurrency exchange that allows you to trade VEN
+Create an account on a cryptocurrency exchange that allows you to trade VET

-Depending on the exchange you choose, VEN can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
-You'll need to provide your email address and create a password to register for an account, while it's also recommended that you set up two-factor authorisation to provide an extra level of security.
+Depending on the exchange you choose, VET can be traded with Australian dollars (AUD), Bitcoin (BTC) or Ethereum (ETH).
+You'll need to provide your email address and create a password to register for an account, while it's also recommended that you set up two-factor authentication to provide an extra level of security.

 Step 2.
 Deposit funds into your account

-Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as AUD or USD, so you’ll usually need to own or buy BTC or ETH first.
+Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as AUD or USD, so you may need to own or buy BTC or ETH first.

 The exact process for depositing funds into your account varies depending on the exchange you choose.
 For example, on Binance you need to click on “Funds” and then “Deposit” in the menu at the top right of the screen.
 On Kucoin you can select “Assets” in the top menu, select your chosen currency (for example ETH) and click “Deposit”.

-The final step is to trade your chosen currency for VEN on the exchange.
+The final step is to trade your chosen currency for VET on the exchange.
 Once again, the exact process you need to follow may vary slightly depending on the exchange you choose.

-For example, on Binance you’ll need to click on your chosen trading pair (such as VEN/BTC) and enter the number of VEN you want to buy, and then choose the best available market price or your own limit before clicking “Buy VEN”.
+For example, on Binance you’ll need to click on your chosen trading pair (such as VET/BTC) and enter the number of VET you want to buy, and then choose the best available market price or your own limit before clicking “Buy VET”.